 Dominique Liongson wrote The P.W.F.B.D. book.
 She felt inspired to write it as her 2017 New Year’s resolution: 1 riddle a day for 365 days.
-With the help of her mentor, they team-worked together to bring this book to life, that's born on 2018.
-For more, click the CHECK OUT P.W.F.B.D button, or scroll further down.
+With the help of her mentor, they team-worked together to bring this book to life.
+To learn more, click the CHECK OUT P.W.F.B.D button, or scroll down.

 1) What is P.W.F.B.D. about?

-It's about riddle puns that support brighter days.
+It's about a book of riddles that support happiness -- from 7 days a week; 52 weeks a year.
 (To end the surprise factor, click me.)

 2) When did you start and finish writing this joke book?

 I started from 1 January and ended at 31 December 2017 within 365 days.